Rules and Regulations

 Solos, Duets, Trios, and Small Groups — 3 minutes.
 Large Groups and Lines — 5 minutes, Productions - 8 minutes.
 A deduction of 3 points will be taken for each 15 seconds over time limit.

-Competitive, Intermediate, and Novice levels compete and are awarded separately.
+Competitive, Intermediate, Novice and Shining Stars levels compete and are awarded separately.

 Intermediate Level: Open to acts ages 7 to 19 where ALL members have less than 4 years of studio experience of any kind, OR where ALL members regularly receive 4 hours or less studio instruction of any kind per week.
 Adult acts, and Vocal performances are not eligible to compete at the Intermediate Level.